Are you looking for a free and easy crochet baby blanket pattern?

 2 turning chain and SC from the previous row (make sure you find the right spot).

-Row 3-10: Repeat row 2 until you have 10 rows in white, pull sage color yarn before chaining 2 to turn leaving approximately ~9-10 inches of yarn (change color).
+Row 3-10: Repeat row 2 until you have 10 rows in white pull sage color yarn before chaining 2 to turn to leave approximately ~9-10 inches of yarn (change color).
 Cut white yarn leaving approximately ~9-10 inches of yarn to secure a tassel and weave in the ends later.
 Here is a tutorial on changing color in crochet.
 The only change would be to leave approximately 9-10 inches as we’ll be attaching tassels and need a little longer ends.

 Rows 11-12: crochet 2 rows in sage, change color.

 Rows 13-14: crochet 2 rows in white, change color.

 Rows 15-16: crochet 2 rows in silver heather, change color.

 Rows 17-18: crochet 2 rows in white, change color.

 Rows 19-20: crochet 2 rows in grey marble, change color.

 Rows 21-30: crochet 10 rows in white, change color.

 Rows 31-34: crochet 4 rows in sage, change color.